+85. Ho w effective is the work of the CARACAL (Competent Authorities for Reach and CLP)?

+0 1

+2

+3

+4

+5

+The are ase specify if needed:

-85. How effective is the work of the CARACAL (Competent Authorities for Reach and CLP)?
-1 1 © 2 © 3 © 5 The group deals with political issues and the interpretation of REACH where all the MS are represented, together with the COM and ECHA.
-It enables to have a real overview of the REACH The group deals with political issues and the interpretation of REACH where all the MS are represented, together with the COM and ECHA.
-It enables to have a real overview of the REACH discussion in all the other fora and to identify the gaps and needs.
-1,800 character(s) maximum
+represer up deals with political issues and the interpretation of REACH where all the MS are nited, together with the COM and ECHA.
+It enables to have a real overview of the REACH on in all the other fora and to identify the gaps and needs.

+represei discussio up deals with political issues and the interpretation of REACH where all the MS are nted, together with the COM and ECHA.
+It enables to have a real overview of the REACH